zen-browser/theme-store/themes/253a3a74-0cc4-47b7-8b82-996a64f030d5/readme.md

 # Floating-History

-A Zen browser mod for a detached and redesigned history sidebar, so that it appears to float on the left side and match the zen aesthetic.
+Improves the history tab by matching the browser theme, make it floating, more responsive, and allow placing it on either side.